astrovsky01/training-material/topics/dev/tutorials/visualization-charts/tutorial.md

 >
 > 4. Refresh your browser.
 >
-> 5. Load *Charts* and test different rendering modes in the *Customization* tab of your visualization.
+> 5. Load your visualization and test different rendering modes in the *Customization* tab of your visualization.
 >
 {: .hands_on}

 ## Conclusion
 {:.no_toc}

 First of all, thank you for completing this tutorial.
-We have learned how to add visualizations to the *Charts* framework and how to build a custom visualization form.
+We have learned how to add visualizations to the Galaxy framework and how to build a custom visualization form.